feinfernhopfer/DotNet-RoleAuthentication-2026-03-21/README.md

 4. Use Visual Studio to test the code for functionality.

-	A. Use the Visual Studio (integral debugging) Web Browser to verify functionality:
+	A. Use the Visual Studio (integral debugging) Web Browser to verify functionality

 		1) User log-in.

 		2) User authorization.